“a striking manifestation of the confidence and optimism of the shared island initiative…”

 If you look at [Northern Ireland] too much as a staging post, then you don’t do the job properly that you are supposed to be doing now.

-This investment in the joint future comes without conditions on anyone, other than those ministers upon whose shoulders delivery rests.
-Let’s see how much they’re up for, or whether they’re up to it?
+This investment in a joint future comes without conditions other than the ministers upon whose shoulders delivery rests.
+We’ll see how much they’re up for, or indeed whether they’re up to it at all?

 Mick is founding editor of Slugger.
 He has written papers on the impacts of the Internet on politics and the wider media and is a regular guest and speaking events across Ireland, the UK and Europe.
 Twitter: @MickFealty